Order your UGC NET/SET Material copy (Paper-II only) today !

 Every one of you?
 Why not let me speak in

-They all condemn her for writing in English as according to them English is the language of the colonists.
-She asks them why they criticise her.
-Why she is not given liberty to write in whatever language she desires.
+She radically questions them, why she is not given liberty to write in whatever language she desires.

 Becomes mine, its distortions, its queernesses